 6. Assess skin color and temperature.

-As the patient’s cardiac output decreases, tissue perfusion can worsen and patient’s skin may become cool, clammy, and pale due to decreased oxygen saturation in the body.
+As the patient’s cardiac output decreases, tissue perfusion can worsen and the patient’s skin may become cool, clammy, and pale due to decreased oxygen saturation in the body.

-7. Assess patient’s mental status.
+7. Assess the patient’s mental status.

 Due to decreased oxygen saturation, patients may have altered mental status and become confused.